mashiweirk/hashtagbanner/README.md

 > - Edit this markdown readme for better instructions.
 > - Add the ability to manually upload and image, however you will only have the option to download, so remove social logins.
-> - Add twitter api itegrations
+> - Add twitter api integration
-> - Add localizations
+> - Add localization